mlrun/demos/network-operations/README.md

 [Overview](#overview)&nbsp;| [Running the Demo](#demo-run)&nbsp;| [Demo Flow](#demo-flow)&nbsp;|  [Notebooks and Code](#notebooks-and-code)

+> - This demo works with the online feature store, which is currently not part of the Open Source default deployment.

 ## Overview

 This demo demonstrates how to build an automated machine-learning (ML) pipeline for predicting network outages based on network-device telemetry, also known as Network Operations (NetOps).